White-Out

 and wisdom, reminds me of resistance,

-of people suing, rising up in protest and ferocious joy,
+people suing, rising up in protest and ferocious joy,

-of algorithms of hope.
+algorithms of hope.
 Cautious, I open my feed,

 careful not to gorge, sure our phone conversation

-Played by billionaires, tossed crumbs, I breathe.
+Played by billionaires, tossed seeds, I breathe.

 After heavy snow, undiscouraged, birds fly tip to tip.